 Once a self-employed person closes their PUP claim they will have 4 weeks to make a claim for the grant.
 This should allow time for claimants to incur the necessary expenditure, gather receipts and submit a claim.

-Funding will be awarded for 80% of eligible costs up to a maximum of €1,000.
+Funding from the Enterprise Support Grant will be awarded for eligible costs up to a maximum of €1,000.
 Grants will be awarded on costs related to reopening your business, including:

 - safety measures

 - business advice or mentoring

 Invoices must be submitted with the application.
 Normal business costs are not included.
 You will be refunded eligible costs to a maximum of €1,000.
 Calculations, for a VAT registered business, are based on the costs incurred excluding VAT.

 Applications forms can be downloaded HERE.
 English – Irish